akvo/wash-futures-explorer/docs/data_input.rst

 Data Files
 ==========

-The following files are included in **USAID-Tool-1** as primary data sources.
+The following files are included in **WASH Futures Explorer** as primary data sources.
 Each file represents a different WASH or socio-economic indicator that will be used to analyze progress toward clean water and sanitation access:

 - **Deaths by Category of Cause - Millions (Diarrhea)**: `01.
 Deaths by Category of Cause - Millions (2nd Dimensions = Diarrhea).csv`
 - **Poverty Headcount (< $2.15 per Day)**: `06.
 Poverty Headcount less than $2.15 per Day, Log Normal - Millions.csv`